aseichter2007/ClipboardConqueror/readme.md

 ![Clipboard Conqueror Graphic logo.
 The letters are clouds and buildings on a lush estate.](CCfinal.jpg) Clipboard Conqueror - Readme
 =============================
 Clipboard Conqueror is a multi-platform omnipresent copilot alternative.
-Currently requring a kobold united compatible backend, this software brings powerful LLM based tools to any text field, the universal copilot you deserve.
+Currently requiring a kobold united compatible backend, this software brings powerful LLM based tools to any text field, the universal copilot you deserve.
 It simply works anywhere.
 No need to sign in.

 *Special thank you to the creators of  KoboldAi, KoboldCPP, llamma, openAi, and the communities that made all this possible to figure out.